garak/pokerino/README.md

 ## Introduction

-This library offers some objects useful to create a Poker card game:
+This library offers some objects useful for creating a Poker card game:

 * Game _(to be extended)_
 * Player _(to be extended)_